 When deciding on what specific search engine keywords to use, there are many different factors to consider which should be both unique and common to your business and industry.
 These factors include:

-- the products and services you will offer – general, specialised or customised
+- the products and services you will offer – general, specialized or customized

 - the hours of your business – standard business hours, 24 hours or an emergency service